 Please see below a link to take you through to a message from the Chair of the Western CEF, Andy Pound, along with the on-line survey.

 Future Partnership Board and Forum meetings

-The next meeting of the Western CEF Partnership Board will be on Tuesday 19 March 2019 at Fairburn Community Centre.
-The deadline for funding applications will be 12 noon, 8 March 2019.
+The next meeting of the Western CEF Partnership Board will be on Tuesday 3 September 2019, venue to be advised, at 7.00 pm.
+The deadline for funding applications will be 12 noon on Thursday 22 August 2019.